jjdenhertog/spotify-to-plex-tidal-downloader/README.md

 You can install the service using Docker.
 This will install [Tiddl](https://github.com/oskvr37/tiddl) extended with some extra scripts to do the syncing.

-🚨 **Important: ** You need to bind the same volume of [Spotify to Plex](https://github.com/jjdenhertog/spotify-to-plex) to allow for seamless integration
+🚨 IMPORTANT: You need to bind the same volume of [Spotify to Plex](https://github.com/jjdenhertog/spotify-to-plex) to allow for seamless integration

 ### Binding volume